 Over the time we lived there, we cleaned up the nearby beach completely.
 Eventually, we went further and further into the bushes to collect “our” trash.
 We burnt everything quite efficiently in between big rocks on the beach but were wondering about the toxic ashes staying behind.
 Now Blue Planet is looking for ideas on how to deal with the rubbish they are now also collecting.
 There is a movement forming on the Andamans as well: Mission #andamancleanup.
 We are trying to help them and shall look for low-key, simple-to-make solutions that can help small, remote islands on a small-scale level to deal with their rubbish as well as all the waste that gets washed up on their shore.

 Keep your plastic and clean up the rest

 „Keep your plastic“ has different meanings depending on who is addressed.

 For as long as you can use it, keep it.
-Don’t go plastic free by throwing all the long-term plastic items away, just to buy new stuff.
+Don’t go plastic-free by throwing all the long-term plastic items away, just to buy new stuff.
 New products, no matter what they are made of, come with their own ecological backpack already.
-Water, energy and raw materials are needed for production, then their is transportation to just name a few steps along the production line of an item – any item.
-Of course, avoid single use plastics wherever possible and maybe even clean up some rubbish that isn’t from you.
+Water, energy and raw materials are needed for production, then there is transportation to just name a few steps along the production line of an item – any item.
+Of course, avoid single-use plastics wherever possible and maybe even clean up some rubbish that isn’t from you.

 Even the countries praising themselves for good cleanliness, efficient rubbish collection and supposedly high recycling rates, like Germany, don’t really know what to do with all their plastic waste and send it out into the world – for example to Indonesia.
 Brilliant.
 I wrote Out of sight, out of mind: Plastic waste isn’t recycled yet! a year ago and unfortunately it hasn’t changed much yet.